giridhar7632/micro-bit/README.md

 })
 ```

-Now the game ends when the bird is hit by obstacle.
+Now the game ends when the bird is hit by an obstacle.

 ![Game over]()